bytebase/bytebase.com-old/content/docs/en/api/sql-advise.md

 | `databaseName` | **Optional** | The database name in the instance.                                                                                                  | DB Name                  |
 | `databaseType` | **Optional** | The database type.
 Required if the port, host and database name is not specified.
 Available values : `MySQL`, `PostgreSQL`, `TiDB`. | MySQL                    |

-Once you have created the schema review policy in the Bytebase UX, you can call the SQL advise API with `environment`, `statement`, and `databaseType` parameters.
-This will take the SQL check for statements without database catalog information.
+Once you have created the schema review policy in the Bytebase UX, you can call the SQL Advise API with `environment`, `statement`, and `databaseType` parameters.
+This will conduct the SQL check against statements without database catalog information.

 You can also create the instance and database in the UX, then call the API with `environment`, `statement`, `host`, `port`, and `databaseName` parameters.
 This will allow the API to retrieve the database catalog information and assist the SQL check.